fmaussion/climate_risks/book/ready/03-download.md

 ### Regridded to 2° resolution

 At 2° resolution, all CMIP6 temperature and precipitation files represent **9.2GB** of data.
+With the addition of PET and SPEI, the total is 28GB.

-#### Projected temperature and precipitation
+#### Projections

 This is the list of Earth System Models (ESMs), sometimes still called Global Circulation Models (GCMs) and scenarios for which I provide temperature data.
 The data is regridded to a common 2° grid and averaged to monthly values: